rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

            domain: "636462353"
            # Domain must be set to your Identity Domain
            name: "{D}"
-           #  Username will be set from element named "name" value in your SAML
+           #  Username is set from the element named "name" value in your SAML
            email: "{At(http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress)}"
-           #  Locates the attribute with the above URL as the claim type/name
+           #  Locates the attribute with the above URL as the claim type or name
            roles:
            - "nova:observer"
            - "lbaas:admin"
            #  Assigns the roles explicitly listed above
            expire: "{Pt(/saml2p:Response/saml2:Assertion/saml2:Conditions/@NotOnOrAfter[1])}"
            #  Retrieves the NotOnOrAfter value by using the SAML path and XPath